About Prince George’s Best Dance Crew Solo Virtual Competition

 Applications must be submitted online at: m-ncppc.submittable.com

 If you have any questions or would like additional information, please contact Christel Stevens at firstname.lastname@example.org

-Perspective: Prince George's is presented by The Maryland-National Capital Parks and Planning Commission, Department of Parks and Recreation, Prince George’s County, Arts and Cultural Heritage Division.
+The 2021 Choreographers Showcase is a program of The Maryland-National Capital Park & Planning Commission, Department of Parks & Recreation, Prince George’s County, Arts and Cultural Heritage Division.